 Most workplaces aren't set up to support women.
-Anything from access to childcare and flexibility, to leadership opportunities and equal pay, are barriers that are going to slow us down.
-But this isn't specific to aviation - many industries can have a lot of cultural barriers and it will take time to combat them.
+Anything from access to childcare and flexibility, to leadership opportunities and equal pay, are barriers that are going to slow women down.
+But this problem isn't specific to the aviation industry - many industries have gender stereotypes and cultural barriers.
+It will take time to combat them.